National Interest Waiver Analysis

 The proposed endeavor consists of eight structured research programs, each with associated patent filings, technical reports, and published research:

 • Authority Lifecycle Governance (HMAA): A system for managing the delegation, monitoring, and revocation of operational authority within autonomous decision systems.
-Research platform: 42-file Python package with 98 tests, 7 validated experiments (camera occlusion, LiDAR spoofing, RF jamming, IMU drift, compound attack, cross-sensor validation, recovery dynamics), TLA+ formal verification (48,751 states, 8 properties), Dempster-Shafer trust fusion, deterministic simulation.
+Research platform: 42-file Python package with 98 tests, 7 adversarial experiments (camera occlusion, LiDAR spoofing, RF jamming, IMU drift, compound attack, cross-sensor validation, recovery dynamics), TLA+ formal verification (23,748 states, 8 properties, of which 5 invariants and a liveness property are verified and 2 upgrade-path properties are vacuous at this bound), Dempster-Shafer trust fusion, deterministic simulation.
 Applications: defense systems, automated infrastructure management, high-reliability AI operations.
 Patent: U.S. Provisional 63/999,105.

 • Fail-Safe Control Recovery (CARA): Deterministic recovery protocol for authority lockout events with a terminal non-compensatory policy gate.
 Applications: autonomous weapons safety, nuclear-adjacent platform governance.
 Patent: U.S. Provisional 64/000,170.